Practice Policies & Patient Information

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Lockwood Avenue Surgery in the last financial year was £139,260 before tax and National Insurance.
-This is for 3 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in the Lockwood GP Surgery in the last financial year before tax and National Insurance was £90,962.

 Practice Charter